 For years, the mantra has been location, location, location.
 But there are incredible investment opportunities all over the world.

-Many investors shy away from remote investment.
+Many investors shy away from foreign investment.

-Investing remotely means having to hire property managers.
+Remotely Investing means having to hire property managers.
 And this can be risky.

 But if you end up with the right team, you’ve made a wise investment.
 You’ll grow your investment portfolio and increase your returns in that area.
 Doing this will open up new investment opportunities.